noonat/pipes/README.md

 `pipes\get()` matches the GET HTTP method.
 You can also use `pipes\post()`, `pipes\put()`, and `pipes\delete()`.
-To specify a route that matches any HTTP methods, use `pipes\route()`.
+To specify a route that matches any HTTP methods, use `pipes\any()`.
 The first matching route is used, in the order that the routes were defined.

 ## Named path parameters